eclipse-vertx/vertx-codegen/README.md

 You still need to configure the `outputDirectory` for generating files non resources/classes as the processors requires this option to know where to place them.

+The processor is configured by a few options

+- `codegen.output` : where the non Java classes / non resources are stored
+- `codegen.output.<generator-name>` : relocate the output of _<generator-name>_ to another directory
+- `codegen.generators` : a comma separated list of generators, each expression is a regex, allow to filter undesired generators

 ## API constraints

 In order for code generation to work effectively, certain constraints are put on the Java interfaces.